- Diversity and ecology of anadromous fishes - Stream temperatures, fish distribution and behavior

 Life cycle monitoring

 Contact information: Mara.Zimmerman@dfw.wa.gov

 - McPhee, M. V., M. S. Zimmerman, T. D. Beacham, B. R. Beckman, J. B. Olsen, L. W. Seeb, and W. D. Templin.
 2010.
-Abundance and structure in the Arctic-Yukon-Kuskokwim region.
-In C. C. Krueger and C. E. Zimmerman, editors.
-Pacific salmon: ecology and management of Western Alaska'a populations.
+A hierarchical framework to identify influences on Pacific salmon population abundance and structure in the Arctic-Yukon-Kuskokwim region.
+Pages 1177-1198 in C. C. Krueger and C. E. Zimmerman, editors.
+Pacific salmon: ecology and management of Western Alaska's populations.
 American Fisheries Society, Bethesda, Maryland.